 - Any agreed-upon guarantees or conditions

-In most cases, this will merely be an as-is sale, meaning the seller doesn't offer any guarantee or special conditions.
-In other words, once the transaction is done, the sale is done.
+In most cases, the last point will be an as-is sale, meaning the seller doesn't offer any guarantee or special conditions.
+In other words, once the deal is done, it's done.

 Get the Car Ready for the Road

-Next, you need to go to the Department of Motor Vehicles to register the vehicle under your name.
+Next, you need to register the vehicle under your name.
 You'll need to bring the title and proof of car insurance.
 In some jurisdictions, you may also be required to show the safety inspection and emissions test documents.

 Shop Smart and Easy